 Vegan Caramel Cheesecake

-This Vegan Caramel Cheesecake is a showstopper!
-It’s a gluten-free, dairy-free, vegan cheesecake recipe drizzled with the most amazing salted caramel sauce.
+This vegan cheesecake recipe is a showstopper!
+It’s a gluten-free, dairy-free, vegan vanilla cheesecake drizzled with the most amazing salted caramel sauce.

 The middle cheesecake layer is made from cashews that have soaked overnight and it’s unbelievably creamy and decadent.